SharePoint/sp-dev-docs/docs/solution-guidance/timerjob-framework.md

 The state is stored as a single JSON serialized property which means it can be used by other customizations as well.
 For example, if the Timer Job wrote the state entry "SiteCompliant=false", a JavaScript routine could prompt the user to act because the Timer Job determined that the site was incompliant.

 ### Threading ###
-The Timer Job Framework by default uses threads to parallelize work.
+The timer job framework by default uses threads to parallelize work.
 Threading is used for both the sub site expansion (when requested) and for the running the actual Timer Job logic (`TimerJobRun` event) for each site.
 The following properties can be used to control the threading implementation:
 - **UseThreading** property: Gets or sets a value indicating whether threading will be used.
 Defaults to **true**.
 Set to **false** to perform all actions by using the main application thread.
 - **MaximumThreads** property: Gets or sets the number of threads to use for this Timer Job.
 Valid values are 2 to 100.
 The default is 5.
 Having lots of threads is not necessarily faster then having just few threads.
 The optimal number should be acquired via testing using a variety of thread counts.
 The default of 5 threads has been found to significantly boost performance in most scenarios.

 #### Throttling ####
 Because Timer Job uses threading and Timer Job operations are typically resource intensive operations, a Timer Job run could be throttled.
-In order to correctly deal with throttling the Timer Job Framework and the whole of PnP Core uses the `ExecuteQueryRetry` method instead of the default `ExecuteQuery`method.
+In order to correctly deal with throttling the timer job framework and the whole of PnP Core uses the `ExecuteQueryRetry` method instead of the default `ExecuteQuery`method.

 > [!NOTE]
 > It is important to use `ExecuteQueryRetry` in your Timer Job implementation code.